mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 VEHICULAR ACTIONS These are all significant actions that the driver (or pilot) of a vehicle can perform during their turn in a combat round.
 All skill checks used in these actions use the Agility of the vehicle as a DM.

-Dogfight: A vehicle within one kilometre and within one Speed Band of another may initiate a dogfight.
+Dogfight: A vehicle within one kilometer and within one Speed Band of another may initiate a dogfight.
 This is a series of maneuvers whereby the driver of one vehicle attempts to gain a position of advantage over another and, hopefully, destroy it.

 The drivers of both vehicles make opposed skill checks using the skill appropriate to their vehicle (Drive, Flyer, or Seafarer), modified by their vehicle’s Agility as normal.
 For every additional enemy engaging in the dogfight, DM-1 is applied.